Report Private Scholarships

-- Will include direct costs such as tuition, room and board, and health insurance (if you are covered under a family health insurance policy, check with your school’s billing office to see if you can waive the school’s health insurance fee)
+- Will include direct college costs such as tuition, a meal plan, housing, and health insurance (if you are covered under a family health insurance policy, check with your school's billing office to see if you can waive the school's health insurance fee)

 - Will deduct financial aid grants, scholarships, and loans from the direct costs of enrollment

 - Will not list work-study funds as part of your financial aid, since you will need to earn this money through a part-time job while you are enrolled